 After 45 hours of long strokes closer to one-half COC, the mirror's surface had not only smoothed out but had parabolized, in fact, overparabolized.
 This told me that I could reach full parabolization with a full-sized tool.

 Using a full contact lap with 1/4 long CoC (Center over Center) strokes on the machine, I generated a pretty good sphere after 24 hours of machine time.
+For the discerning evaluators, note the high center and narrow turned edge.

 My test stand is simple: the mirror's back rests on a black no-slip matt that in turn rests on the grinding tool used to grind the mirror's back.
 The mirror's bottom rests on a piece of pink insulation.
 This proved quite effective and with some care in positioning the mirror, did not overly distort the mirror's surface.